ChrisEssery/group-project/Portfolio/Background.md

 ### The psychology behind playing games

 To better understand how our end-users will use our game, we now consider the psychological factors underlying a person's desire to play games.

-There are a number of important questions to ask.
-For examples,
+To service the needs of our users, there are a number of important questions to ask ourselves.
+These questions include:

  * Does our app have a clear goal?
  * Is this goal apparent up front to the user? or uncovered through use? or never discovered?
  * Does our app raise awareness of a particular issue?
  * Does our app facilitate learning?

 Provoking behaviour change, facilitating learning, and promoting wellbeing through socialising are all potential avenues our app could go down.
+But it is crucial that we have a clear idea of what our application is designed for.
+For our purposes, the goal is to satisfy the PENS model, by creating a platform where older adults can develop competence, exercise autonomy and feel connected with others.
+These psychological factors are crucial for success.

-There are a number of motivations with respect to playing games which we ought to bear in mind when answering the above questions.
+Delving even deeper into human psychology, there are a number of motivations with respect to playing games which we ought to bear in mind when answering the above questions.
 The two main motivations which we shall consider here are extrinsic and intrinsic motivations.
 Let's consider these.

 #### Extrinsic vs intrinsic motivations